 Microservices Engine (MSE) is an O&M-free and highly available engine service.
 MSE provides three modules: Microservices Registry, Cloud-native Gateway, and Microservices Governance.
-Microservices Registry provides fully managed instances.
+Microservices Registry provides fully managed instances that can serve as registries and configuration centers.
 Microservices Governance provides open source microservices governance capabilities, without requiring you to modify code and configurations.
 MSE can be used in the big data and microservices fields to help you accelerate business integration and reduce modification costs.

 Microservices Registry provides features such as microservice registration and discovery, configuration management, and distributed data management.
-Microservices Registry supports three types of engines: Nacos, ZooKeeper, and Eureka engines.
+Microservices Registry supports three types of engines: Nacos, ZooKeeper, and Eureka.
 Microservices Registry is suitable for the following business scenarios:

 Microservice applications are increasingly used along with the rapid development of cloud computing.
 MSE provides an O&M-free, highly available, and stable registry for microservice applications that are developed based on the Spring Cloud or Dubbo framework.

-MSE ZooKeeper instances provide a wide range of features such as distributed locks and distributed queues.
-MSE ZooKeeper instances can provide a variety of distributed coordination solutions for self-managed distributed applications.
-These solutions help improve the high availability of the system and develop a distributed application system in a quick and efficient manner.
-If you use big data components such as Hadoop, HBase, Kafka, and Flink, MSE ZooKeeper instances are used to provide the high availability solution by default.
+MSE ZooKeeper provides a series of distributed coordination solutions, such as distributed locks and distributed queues, to help you build a high-availability distributed application system.
+If you use big data components such as Hadoop, HBase, Kafka, and Flink, ZooKeeper instances that are provided by MSE are used for the high availability (HA) solution by default.

 Recommended service integrations